Abdu Lumala: Kalmar FF

 Abdu instead ended up in Swedish top flight club Kalmar FF.
 In his first season, he played 10 league matches.

 Loans

 Ahead of the 2017 season Abdu was loaned out to Superettan club Varbergs BoIS.
 After half a season with the club, he returned to Kalmar FF just to be loaned out once again, this time to his idol Henrik Larsson's mother club Helsingborgs IF.
 He made his debut in a game against GAIS.
 At the back of Abdu's shirt it says "Lumalinho".

 Pyramids FC

 In July 2019, Abdu joined Egyptian Premier League club Pyramids FC where he linked up with former Uganda coach Sébastien Desabre.

+Slaven Belupo

+On 27 March 2024, Abdu returned to Europe and signed a contract with the Croatian club Slaven Belupo.

+Gokulam Kerala

+In July 2024, Abdu joined Indian I-League club Gokulam Kerala.

 International career

-He made his Uganda national football team debut on 9 June 2019 in a friendly against Turkmenistan, as a starter.
+He made his Uganda national team debut as a starter on 9 June 2019, in a 0–0 friendly tie versus Turkmenistan.